top of page

 Finding Nauvoo

-Most Latter-day Saints made their way eastward where they were welcomed at Quincy, Adams Co., IL.
-Some went northward into the newly-organized Iowa Territory, and then east to the Mississippi River.
+After their expulsion from Missouri in 1838-39, many Latter-day Saints traveled east through the new Iowa Territory.
 Israel Barlow was among that number, and was charged with locating a new gathering place for the Church.
-He met Isaac Galland who held title to land on both sides of the Mississippi River.
+He met Isaac Galland who held claim to land on both sides of the Mississippi River.

-The land purchases were surveyed and platted.
-In summer 1839, the expanded settlement was renamed at the suggestion of George W. Robinson, “Nauvoo” (pronounced NAW-voo), a Hebrew word (נאוו) conveying the idea of beautiful, pasture, rest, or repose.
+Commerce be renamed “Nauvoo” (pronounced NAW-vew), a Hebrew word (וואנ) conveying the idea of beautiful, pasture, rest, or repose.

 Recent Posts